 Is building your email list the main goal for your blog or business?
 It is for me too.
 In fact, it is always one of my main focuses.

-In 2016, my highest converting opt-ins were the two challenges I have currently running:
+In 2020, my highest converting opt-ins were two challenges I ran live:

 The only other opt-in that outperforms these challenges is joining the H&G Secret Vault.
 People love free goodies 🙂

 But this blog post is all about building your email list through setting up challenges.

 Here’s what you’re going to learn in this post: